How do you attract nurses?

 - Do not (and I repeat do not) give Marcy a low-ball offer.
 She knows her worth and won’t accept less than she deserves.
 Give Marcy a poor offer and she’s guaranteed to walk.
 She’ll leave your agency in a heartbeat if a competitor can offer a higher rate.

 - Understand the cost of living for the contracts that you are presenting.
 Without an understanding of what it costs to live somewhere, how can you be sure the rate is worthwhile?

 - Don’t be shy about random opportunities that are paying well.
-Marcy might have a few locations in mind, but if a high-paying BFE contract comes up, be sure to send it her way.
+Marcy might have a few locations in mind, but if a high-paying contract in a random location comes up, be sure to send it her way.

 - Understand that Marcy doesn’t know what to do with herself when she’s not working, and honestly doesn’t like days off in the first place.
 The top paying contract is her compass and retiring at 46 is the destination.
 Don’t try to entice her with a flashy beach location.